 A safeguarding issue is a serious risk of abuse (physical, sexual, emotional and financial), neglect or any other event that is likely to cause significant harm.
 It also covers things such as extremism, forced marriage and female genital mutilation.

-Safeguarding issues usually take place in ‘real life’ but also happen on mobile phones, social media and the Internet.
-As a college we treat all matters equally seriously regardless of where they occur.
+Safeguarding issues usually take place in ‘real-life’ but also happen on mobile phones, social media and on the internet.
+As a College we treat all matters equally seriously, regardless of where they occur.

 Support is also available here:

 - Papyrus suicide prevention -Tel: 0800 068 41 41